 As I grew older, my artistic energy focused on music.
 By nature, I am a very involved individual; when I sit down to play the piano, though, life becomes focused and simple.
 Being a musician requires daily commitment, and I believe it is my study and practice of music that has allowed me to develop an adept visual memory, manual dexterity, and intense attention to detail.
 All of these skills have helped me become a better dentist and orthodontist.

-When considering my career, dentistry was the perfect fit for me.
-My family is deeply rooted in the dental profession -- my grandfather practiced general dentistry for 40 years, two of my uncles are general dentists, and two of my aunts are dental hygienists – so I found the idea of carrying on my family’s tradition extremely exciting.
+When I considered a career, dentistry was the perfect fit for me.
+My family is deeply rooted in the dental profession; my grandfather practiced general dentistry for 40 years, two of my uncles are general dentists, and two of my aunts are dental hygienists, so I found the idea of carrying on my family’s tradition extremely exciting.
 But more than that, a career in dentistry would give me the opportunity to work with my hands and dedicate my life to improving people’s oral health and well being.

 During my second year of orthodontic residency, my father told me he had always wanted braces to improve his smile and asked if he could become one of my patients.
 The months that we spent in treatment together were a very powerful part of my orthodontic education.
 I gained so much insight into the positive changes that orthodontic treatment can have on the teeth, face, and lips, but also on the self-esteem of a patient — no matter the age.

 In my second year of residency in Memphis, I was also lucky to have met my wonderful husband Steven, a native of Greensboro and former UNC Chapel Hill football player.
 He is a kind and hilarious man and I am so grateful to share my life with him.
 We are so excited to begin our lives in North Carolina.